Home

 I had no idea who Dr. Scott was.
 (And I wondered why Uncle Paul didn’t tell me to listen to Billy Graham?)
 The day would not end without an introduction.

-Dr. Gene Scott!! (good ole ch.30) I was stunned.
+Dr. Gene Scott!!
+I was stunned.
 I spent 20 minutes talking about the Dr. Scott guy.
 The agent ( his name was Paul too!) told me I could listen to him live that night on the radio dial 99.5 FM.
 Of course I was glued to the radio that night, but Doc didn’t show.
-He was out of town.….Mom Scott (Doc's mother) WAS LIVE that night, and she told the great testimony about her and Pop Scott’s (Doc's father and a minister) life with the young Gene Scott.
-All the visions, brother and sister dying, Pop's sickness and healing.
-The whole God anointed story of how they raised up a man to teach the Last Generation how to be Christians!
+He was out of town but sent his mother, "Mom Scott" to do the evenings live show.
+She gave the great testimony about her and Pop Scott’s (Doc's father and a minister), life with the young Gene Scott.
+She told the whole story of how they raised up a man to teach the Last Generations how to be Christians!

-Well that’s the short story.
-I got the chance to tell Doc about my Uncle Paul, and to check a fact or two.
-Doc confirmed that he had met my Uncle Paul in the days the Melody Land church in Anaheim came under attack.
+That’s the short story of how I became a student of Dr. Gene Scott.
+Years later I got the chance to tell Doc about my Uncle Paul, and to check a fact or two.
+Doc confirmed that he had met my Uncle Paul in the days when the Melody Land church in Anaheim came under attack.
 My Uncle Paul, Ralph Wilkerson and Dr. Scott worked together to successfully save that old church.
-The following Sunday Doc memorialized the story by weaving it into his sermon.
+The following Sunday Doc memorialized my story about Uncle Paul by weaving it into his sermon.
 I guess you could call it a full circle.

 I was with Doc for nearly the entire 30 years he was pastor of Faith Center.
-I did a 4+ year pastors internship with him from 1984-1989 and continued in his employ or as a volunteer then and nearly 3 years after his home-going.
+I did a 4+ year pastors internship with him from 1984-1989 and continued in his employ or as a volunteer then and nearly 3 years after his death and home-going.
 I loved him as a father, admired him as a man's man, and I'm proud to call him my Mentor and Pastor.
-I miss him very much, but eternity is soon enough.
-There's still work to do, wars to be fought and eternal rewards to be earned.
+I miss him very much, but eternity and the great reunion will come soon enough.
+Until then, there's still work to do, wars to be fought and eternal rewards to be earned.

 “The Sword of the Lord and of Gene!!!”